Chikara-Takeuchi/energy_dist_pipeline/README.md

 Parameters controlling the gRNA filtering process in `1_filtereing_gRNA.py`.
 * **`perform_targeting_filtering`**
-(bool) Whether this pipeline filter targeting gRNAs or not.
+(Boolean) Whether this pipeline filter targeting gRNAs or not.
 * **`perform_nontargeting_filtering`**
-(bool) Whether this pipeline filter non-targeting gRNAs or not.
+(Boolean) Whether this pipeline filter non-targeting gRNAs or not.
 * **`threshold_gRNA_num`**
 (Integer) If the number of gRNAs per region is less than this threshold, all of the combinations are used to find outlier gRNAs. if the number of gRNAs is more than this threshold, combinations within `combi_count` gRNAs are used.
 * **`combi_count`**: (Integer) Used when calculating pairwise energy distances *within* a target region's gRNAs.
 If a target region has more than 6 associated gRNAs, this parameter defines the size of the subsets of gRNAs to compare (e.g., compare a subset of size `k` vs. another subset of size `combi_count - k`).
 If the region has 6 or fewer gRNAs, all possible pairs of disjoint non-empty subsets are compared.